ranms25/Hebrew-Text-to-Image-Generation/README.md

 **Author:** Ran Moshe
 **Date:** December 28, 2023

 This script serves as the main application for the project.
-It utilizes multiple functionalities to enhance and visualize textual content in Hebrew, including translation, summarization, text segmentation, and text-to-image generation.
+It utilizes multiple functionalities to process Hebrew text, including translation, summarization, text segmentation, and text-to-image generation.
 The script is built using the Streamlit framework to create an interactive web application.
 Key features include:

 - **Translation:** Converts Hebrew text to English for processing.
-- **Coreference resolution :** Focusing on replacing specified pronouns with the corresponding character names or references.
-It leverages spaCy's advanced coreference Usint external Docker Space of HF.
+- **Coreference Resolution:** Focuses on replacing specified pronouns with the corresponding character names or references.
+It leverages spaCy's advanced coreference using an external Docker Space of HF.
 - **Summarization:** Summarizes paragraphs to extract the most relevant content.
-- **Text Segmentation:** Breaks down text into paragraphs using NLP techniques.
+- **Text Segmentation:** Breaks down the text into paragraphs using NLP techniques.
 - **Image Generation:** Generates illustrations based on text using models from Hugging Face's API.

 ### 2. `generate_and_enhanced_best_sentences.py`